riccardoscalco/promise-json-file-reader/readme.md

 # promise-json-file-reader

-> Read and parse a File Object with mimetype application/json.
+> Read and parse a File Object with mimetype application/json in browser.

+## File Object

+Tag `<input>` with `type="file"` let the user choose a file from file system, and the user can access the selected file with the File API.

 ## Install